chelseatcheung/everlane-twitter/README.md

 ### getting started

 * Require your Key/Access tokens on apps.twitter.com
-* Create a secrets.js file in main project directory
+* Create a .env file in main project directory
-* Place this in your secrets.js file and fill out the values accordingly:
+* Place this in your .env file and fill out the values accordingly:
 ```
  CONSUMER_KEY=yourConsumerKey
  CONSUMER_SECRET=yourConsumerSecret